supabase/wrappers/docs/openai.md

 )
   server openai_server
   options (
-    -- Note: the source sub-query must have an 'id' and an 'input' column, and the -- corresponding parameters.
+    -- Note: the source sub-query must have an 'id' and an 'input' column, and the corresponding parameters if any. source '(
-    source '(
       select id, content as input
       from my_table2